tfabris/BlueGigaEmpeg/README.md

 pads.
 There are two traces running to the USB side of the JP4 pad and if you peel up the pad or the traces, your board will no longer work correctly.

+Use a continuity tester to make sure that the two halves of JP4 do not have continuity.

-On the BetzTechnik board, set the "Smd_2_pole_switch" (also labeled as "U5" on some boards) to the "down" position (looking at the board so that the board's large silkscreen name is readable) which is the "off" position for this switch.
+On the BetzTechnik board, set the power switch "U5" to the "down" position (looking at the board so that the board's large silkscreen name is readable) which is the "off" position for this switch.

 Hardware interface information and notes (internal board connections)